axyl-os/axyl-iso/README.md

    - nvim issues seem to be fairly prevalent at the moment(Aug-2022)
    - Axyl ships with a fairly standard nvchad theme that is easy to reinstall
    - See [this link](https://nvchad.github.io/quickstart/install) for all uninstall/reinstall/install specifics
+   - `axyl-vim` and `axyl-nvim` can also be reinstalled to resolve certain issues.
   28.  xfce4-terminal = [GitHub](https://github.com/xfce-mirror/xfce4-terminal) | [.org](https://docs.xfce.org/apps/terminal/start)
    - Default Terminal for speed and stability
   29.  ytfzf(-git) = [AUR](https://aur.archlinux.org/packages/ytfzf) | [AUR-git](https://aur.archlinux.org/packages/ytfzf-git) | [GitHub](https://github.com/pystardust/ytfzf)

+  Axyl packages that differ from vanilla(to be expanded upon with detail and distinctions later):
+   1. axyl-release
+   2. axyl-wallpapers
+   3. axyl-conkeww
+   4. axyl-dmenu
+   5. axyl-fonts
+   6. axyl-i3wm
+   7. axyl-grub-theme
+   8. axyl-lxdm-theme
+   9. axyl-nvim
+  10. axyl-scripts
+  11. axyl-skeleton
+  12. axyl-vim